kevinch/emtalks/pages/posts/em-links.md

 ## React Newsletter (EN)

-[React Newsletter](https://reactnewsletter.com) is about React development yes.
-It brings news, articles, tutorials and projects of the React ecosystem.
+[React Newsletter](https://reactnewsletter.com) brings news, articles, tutorials and projects of the React ecosystem.
 I do not develop on a daily basis but need to be aware of the updates of one of the main tools used by my teams.

+## Toptal blogs (EN)

+I have been following and reading [Toptal Engineering blog](https://www.toptal.com/developers/blog) for some years and the content is of great quality.
+Check the submenu for other sections like [Projects](https://www.toptal.com/project-managers/blog) and [Products](https://www.toptal.com/product-managers/blog).

+## Frontend Focus (EN)

+Another one towards frontend development, [frontendfoc.us](https://frontendfoc.us) is a newsletter for news, article and tutorials.